gavff64/Ruby-on-Redstone/README.md

 | <video src="https://github.com/user-attachments/assets/66b72706-0102-4dae-b234-f475f764ab02" width="320" height="240" controls></video> | **Example 4** — Teleporting to me and barely suceeding in destroying a sign. |
 | <video src="https://github.com/user-attachments/assets/b46d8bef-f417-4917-ba6c-38cc80647cc7" width="320" height="240" controls></video> | **Debug Mode (REPL)** — Manually write Ruby scripts with the same tooling as the bot has.
 Here's a bad example that I can't be bothered to record again. |

+> [!NOTE]
 > The FakePlayer plugin has been slightly modified to support 26.2 as well as add some niceties like grabbing every block and entity coordinate within a radius.
-I don't know Java, so... thank you China :)
+I don't know Java, so... thank you China ;)

 ## Current Limitations